-As a result of the impact of COVID-19, Washington University in St. Louis has adopted a test-optional policy for both the 2020-2021 and 2021-2022 admissions cycles.
+As a result of the impact of COVID-19, Washington University in St. Louis has extended our test-optional policy for applicants that will enter in Fall 2023 and Fall 2024.
 All applicants, whether or not they submit standardized testing, will receive full consideration for admission.
 Please visit admissions.wustl.edu to learn more about our testing policy and ongoing updates related to COVID-19.